mlochbaum/BQN/doc/paradigms.md

 ## Typing

 BQN is a **dynamically typed** language with a coarse [type system](types.md) that only distinguishes types when the difference is blindingly obvious.
 There is a single numeric type and a single unicode character type.
-A fast implementation such as dzaima/BQN will check to see when it can represent the data with a smaller type than the one offered by the language.
+A fast implementation such as CBQN will check to see when it can represent the data with a smaller type than the one offered by the language.
 BQN usually avoids implicit type conversion, with the exception that many primitives automatically convert atoms to unit arrays.
 The fact that a data value can be applied as a function to return itself could also be considered an implicit conversion.

 BQN has no "pointer" or "reference" type, and uses **automatic memory management**.
 Its data types are **immutable** while operations and namespaces are mutable; mutable data can create reference loops, which the implementation must account for in garbage collection but the programmer doesn't have to worry about.